homeisfar/LinuxDir2HTML/README.md

 ## License
 The LinuxDir2HTML.py file is licensed under GPLv2.

-The template.html file is taken directly from Snap2HTML and is licensed as freeware.
+The template.html file Copyright (C) by Dan and is licensed as GPLv3.

 ## Issues (Wishlist)
 The original Python code was not well-implemented.
 I've made essentially the minimum efforts needed to improve upon it, but have plans to continue making improvements, but no timeline to do so.